Tinaroo, Queensland: Geography

-Tinaroo is located on the shore of Lake Tinaroo, a man-made reservoir.
+Tinaroo is located on the shore of Lake Tinaroo, a man-made reservoir created by the impoundment of the Barron River by the Tinaroo Dam.

-Despite the town's name, the waterfall of the same name is not in either the town or the locality but it is very close by in the neighbouring locality of Lake Tinaroo, which includes the Tinaroo Dam, the lake it impounds and the shoreline around the lake.
+Despite the town's name, the waterfall of the same name is not in the town nor the locality, but it is very close by in the neighbouring locality of Lake Tinaroo, which includes the dam wall, the lake it impounds and the shoreline around the lake.

 History

 The town and locality take their name from Tinaroo Creek, which is believed to derive from tin hurroo, a shout used by tin miners.

+Construction of the dam commenced in 1955 and the town was created to house the workers and their families.
+Tinaroo State School opened on 28 June 1954 for the workers' children.
+Construction completed in 1958 and the school closed on 4 December 1959.

+Tinaroo Environmental Education Centre was established in 1987.